gichelli/disaster-response-data-science/README.md

 json
 pickle

 1. create database
 (in terminal)
 virtualenv app
 cd app
 source bin/activate
 pip install Flask
 cd data
 python process_data.py (this will create the database and save it in this folder)

 2. create model
 cd ..
 cd model
 run train_classifier.py (this will create the model)

 3. run application
 cd ..
 cd app
 python run.py

+in the url type: http://localhost:8000/

 ## Application <a name="Results"></a>